UrbanInstitute/urbanschemes/README.md

 ### Box plot
 We can compare blood pressure by age group before and after a treatment by using the `bpwide` dataset included with a Stata installation.

 The y-axis title is placed along the top of the chart and the y-axis line is removed.
-Dotted grid lines comply with the Urban Institute Data Visualization Style Guide guidelines for print materials.
 The legend is placed above the plot area.
-Axis ticks are removed.
+Axis ticks are removed and the grid lines pattern is dotted.
 ```
 sysuse bpwide, clear